-One of the most important functions for a local government is sound cash management, which ensures adequate cash availability, proper safeguarding of assets, and maximum investment yield.
-Providing for sound cash management will assure that investments are optimized for the best possible return for taxpayers.
+Providing for sound cash management assures that investments are optimized for the best possible return for taxpayers.

 Improving cash management starts with building an accurate cash flow estimate and monitoring your actual receipts and disbursements.